nishanlimbuchemjong/nishanlimbuchemjong/README.md

-Here’s the updated and more professional version of your `README.md` file, tailored to reflect your journey and aspirations as an aspiring AI Engineer:

----

 # Hi there 👋

 I'm **Nishan Limbu** from Lalitpur, Nepal.
 Currently, I'm a **Bachelor of Computer Applications (BCA)** student in my 7th semester.
 My passion lies in programming and technology, and I'm on a dedicated journey to becoming an **AI Engineer**, mastering the tools and concepts that will shape the future of technology.